data-kalle/nethunter-gt-i9505-jfltexx-los18/README.md

 - Your Samsung Galaxy S4 device should be in developer mode.*
 - A full backup has been made of the device.
 - A relatively recent 64-bit computer running Linux, we will be running Debian-based commands.
+- CCache installed on your machine (to speed up subsequent builds if something goes wrong)
 - A reasonable amount of RAM (16 GB to build up to lineage-17.1, 32 GB or more for lineage-18.1 and up).
 The less RAM you have, the longer the build will take.
 Enabling ZRAM can be helpful.
 - A reasonable amount of Storage (200 GB to build up to lineage-17.1, 300 GB for lineage-18.1 and up).
 You might require more free space for enabling ccache or building for multiple devices.
 Using SSDs results in considerably faster build times than traditional hard drives.
 - A decent internet connection and reliable electricity. :)